jjmchew/jjmchew.github.io/LS180/postgresql.md

     - for 1 entity instance there may be multiple records in the other table, and vice versa
     - typically implemented using a separate table (called a *join table*) which contains foreign key columns which reference the primary keys (id's) of each entity (i.e., implement 2 separate 1-to-many relationships)
     - e.g., `CREATE TABLE checkouts (id serial, user_id int NOT NULL, book_id int NOT NULL, checkout_date timestamp, return_date timestamp, PRIMARY KEY (id), FOREIGN KEY (user_id) REFERENCES users(id) ON DELETE CASCADE, FOREIGN KEY (book_id) REFERENCES books(id) ON DELETE CASCADE);` : creates a new table 'checkouts' which references the id (primary key) of the users table and the books table
+    - best practice for join tables: [^34]
+      - always define 'NOT NULL' for each foreign key - otherwise queries can be difficult
+      - always include 'ON DELETE CASCADE' - prevent references to non-existent rows
+      - include 'UNIQUE (a_id, b_id)` - ensure each pair of foreign keys is unique

 - SQL style guide:  can use https://www.sqlstyle.guide/ [^17]
+- convention is to use name join tables in alphabetic order (e.g., 'directors_films' NOT 'films_directors') [^35]

 - Note:  it is possible to define a column default value that conflicts with a column constraint - an error will only be raised when that default is attempted to be added as data to a new record [^21]q17